bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

         return leaveRequest;
     `

 ### Initialize BDM attributes from contract inputs in task operations

 In the case where a business object has to be initialized from task level inputs, you can set contract inputs from the **Add from data...** action like in [previous section](#initBDM_instantiation) and generate automatically operations by selectionning **Auto-generate the initialization script**.
 The operations will be generated for business data attributes you selected.
 You can manage it inside the **Details** panel, **Execution** tab, **Operations** pane.

 If you select **No, thanks.
 I'll manually define how to use the contract.** or create inputs manually, you can go to operation pane and add a new operation using the _**Add**_ button.

 In the first select box, choose the variable of type _com.company.model.LeaveRequest_, then, click on _**Takes value of**_ link and select _**Instantiate with**_ in _Operator type_ and click _**OK**_.

 Then, click on the _**pencil**_ button to open the _**Edit Expression**_ editor.
 Choose the _**Script**_ expression type and enter the same code snippet than the one above to have a new BDM _com.company.model.LeaveRequest_ instance set with the contract inputs.

+### Business Objects and connectors

+You can use business data in a Java program by using the DAO.
+In particular, you can _**write**_ business data to an external source using a custom connector.
+Your custom connector must include the `bdm-client-pojo.jar` file as a dependency.

+In a connector, code is executed outside a transaction, so retrieving or updating business data by DAO is not supported.
+Manipulate the business data outside the connector, and use business objects as connector input or output:

+* For a _**read**_, retrieve the business object with an expression (for example, `employeeDAO.findByFirstNameAndLastName("William","Jobs")`.
+Then use the object as input to the connector.
+* For a _**create**_ or _**update**_, return the new or updated business object as output of the connector.
+Then use the business object (which is stored only in memory at this point) and the DAO to update the business object in the business database, persisting the change.